ellen0825/Basic-Web-Server-NodeJs/README.md

 Here are the key endpoints that you can interact with:

 ```
-GET /: Returns a simple welcome message
-GET /users: Provide a simple form to submit data
+GET / : Returns a simple welcome message and provide simple form to handle request input
+GET /users : Fetch all users
-GET /users/:id: Fetch a data by their ID
+GET /users/:id : Fetch a data by their ID
-POST /users: Add a new user
+POST /users : Add a new user
-PUT /users/:id: Update user information
+PUT /users/:id : Update user information
-DELETE /users/:id: Delete a user by their ID
+DELETE /users/:id : Delete a user by their ID
+GET /search?name=&job= : Retrieves data based on user input from a search form, filtering results by name and job
 ```

 ## Query Parameters
-Example: /search?name=John&age=25
+Example: /search?name=John&job=data+analyst
 Query parameters can be extracted and used in request processing.

 ## HTTP Methods